JetBrains/kotlin-native/OBJC_INTEROP.md

 #### Variance

 Objective-C allows generics to be declared covariant or contravariant.
 Swift has no support for variance.
 Generic classes coming from Objective-C can be force-cast as needed.
-Classes defined in Swift would not be able to do this, which is a potential future consideration if direct Swift interop is ever added.

 ```kotlin
 data class SomeData(val num:Int = 42):BaseData()